What happens to my dues?

 Follow Connie Morrison:

-Morrison is a writer and retired bookkeeper living near Gainesville, Florida.
+Connie Biddle Morrison is a writer and retired bookkeeper living near Gainesville, Florida.
 She is working on a memoir with the help of her critique pod.
-In August, 2017, one of her stories was published in Chicken Soup For the Soul: The Cat Really Did That?
-She has had other short stories published in ezines and the 2014 Writing.Com Anthology.
-Check out her blog at https://connieannscorner.blogspot.com/ and follow her on Twitter and Facebook.
+She is a 2x contributor to the Chicken Soup for the Soul anthology series: The Cat Really Did That? and Running for Good.
+Her stories have also been published in Long Story Short, All Things Girl, and Senior Times magazine.
+She is the author of the children’s book The Dragonfly and the Ladybug, and you can find her cozy mystery novel, Anna's Journey, on Kindle Vella.
+Check out her blog—and her original artwork—at Connieann's Corner, and follow her on Instagram and Facebook.

 Latest posts from